 G♭ major key signature (6 flats)

 G♭ major has six flats: B♭, E♭, A♭, D♭, G♭, and C♭.
-The enharmonic equivalent of F♯ major (6 sharps) — they sound identical but are written differently.
+It's the enharmonic equivalent of F♯ major (6 sharps); they sound identical but are written differently.
+Its relative minor is E♭ minor.

 C♭ major key signature (7 flats)

 C♭ major has all seven flats: B♭, E♭, A♭, D♭, G♭, C♭, and F♭.
-F♭ is technically the same pitch as E natural, but in this key it's written as F♭ to keep one note of each letter name.
+F♭ is the same pitch as E natural, but in this key it's written as F♭ to keep one note of each letter name.
 C♭ major is rare and is usually written enharmonically as B major (5 sharps) for easier reading.
+Its relative minor is A♭ minor.

 How to memorize flat key signatures